-The notation "With Distinction" is inscribed on the parchment of a candidate for a General or Specialization degree if the candidate has obtained a GPA of not less than 3.5 over the last ★60 and if the student was enrolled in a full academic load (30) during each Fall/Winter of the last two years.
+The notation "With Distinction" is inscribed on the parchment of a candidate for a General or Specialization degree if the candidate has obtained a GPA of not less than 3.5 over the last ★60 and if the student successfully completed ★24 or more in each of the last two Fall/Winters.
+If determination of the last ★60 requires consideration of one or more courses from a given Fall/Winter or Session, then all courses from that Fall/Winter or Session will be used in calculating whether the student has achieved a 3.5 average for the purposes of qualifying for With Distinction.

-Further regulations regarding academic standing, promotion, and graduation vary from program to program within the Faculty of Science, and are therefore given in §163 below.
-Regulations for Honors.
-Specialization, and General programs are found in §163.1, regulations for preprofessional patterns in §163.21.
+Further regulations regarding academic standing, promotion, and graduation vary from program to program within the Faculty of Science, and are therefore given in §173 below.
+Regulations for Honors, Specialization, and General programs are found in §173.1, regulations for preprofessional patterns in §173.21.

-Appeals and Grievances 162.8
+172.8 Appeals and Grievances